by Kim Childs, CPPC

 It also helped that she’d promised to e-mail me when the deed was done, adding a dose of accountability.

-Other clients find success with the “Five Minute Takeoff,” a resistance-busting strategy that involves setting a timer for five minutes and boldly diving into that overstuffed closet, pile of paperwork or languishing creative project with permission to stop when the timer goes off.
+Other clients find success with the “10 Minute Takeoff,” a resistance-busting strategy that involves setting a timer for 10 minutes and boldly diving into that overstuffed closet, pile of paperwork or languishing creative project with permission to stop – or keep going – when the timer goes off.
 It breaks inertia, reduces overwhelm, boosts morale, and often gets the job done in less time than we thought possible.

 Whatever strategies we use for overcoming resistance, understanding that it’s an inevitable part of growth can help us to recognize and listen to it, have compassion for the part of us that’s threatened, and make gentle progress.
 Self-compassion, coupled with action, is a powerful combination for getting things done.